This tutorial assumes basic knowledge of docker. It is aimed at beginners and should get you up and running quickly.

 2020-05-23T15:37:59.974435725Z: CRITICAL ▶ migration/Migrate 002 Migration failed: dial tcp 172.19.0.2:3306: connect: connection refused

-Especially when using mysql, this can happen on first start, because the mysql database container will take a few seconds to start.
+Especially when using postgres, this can happen on first start, because the postgres database container will take a few seconds to start.
 Vikunja does not know the container is not ready, therefore it will just try to connect to the db, fail since it is not ready and exit.

-After a few seconds (or minutes) you should see a log message like this one from the mariadb container:
+After a few seconds (or minutes) you should see a log message like this one from the postgres container:

 The next restart of Vikunja should be successful.
 If not, there might be a different error or a bug with Vikunja, please reach out to us in that case.